 A nor'easter could drop several inches of snow on New York City, New England

-A nor'easter is slated to pummel the Mid-Atlantic and New England with high winds, coastal flooding and up to a foot of snow in some areas starting Monday evening.
+Millions brace for a brief but intense nor'easter that is expected to pummel the Mid-Atlantic and New England with high winds, coastal flooding and up to a foot of snow in some areas starting Monday evening.

+The blustery weather has already prompted hundredsof Tuesday flight cancellations at airports in Boston, New York and New Jersey, according to airline tracker FlightAware.com.

+The storm is part of the same system that doused the Gulf Coast and parts of the South with rain and heavy wet snow over the weekend and on Monday.
+It has been trekking toward the northeast for days and is set to move quickly into the Atlantic.

 Officials in multiple states are preparing for what could be the heaviest snowfall in several years.
 Parts of New York City could see at least 6 inches of snow, while somewhere between 8 inches to a foot could fall in Boston.